PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 export default router
 ```

 Here we are setting up four routes which will point to corresponding components.
 I have included the import statements for our components and we'll create these in a second.
+The root path `/` simply redirects to the login page.

 ## Creating the parent App component and setting up root instance of Vue JS